Wellthy/analytics-engineer-data-interviews/Instructions.md

 * What is the average amount of time a user is spending on each page in the Member Intake Funnel?

 ## Challenge
-An analytics engineer on the team has begun modeling event data out to allow the analyst to more easily answer these questions.
+An analytics engineer on the team has begun modeling event data out to allow the analyst to more easily answer these questions and provide metrics on a continuing basis.
 The engineer has submitted a pull request (PR) for you to review.

 Prior to your technical interview, please review the files in the `base`, `intermediate`, and `prod` subdirectories, as well as the JSON file, and pretend you are giving a real PR review.
 Make note of any questions you might have about the sample data model; you will have an opportunity to ask them during the interview.